Helly Hansen to Be Acquired by Canadian Tire

 “For more than ten years, Helly Hansen has been an exceptional fit with CTC and this acquisition will strengthen our assortment across all of our banners,” Stephen Wetmore, president and CEO of CTC, said in a statement.
 “With our capabilities and Helly Hansen’s trusted global brand and management team, we see tremendous opportunity for CTC and Helly Hansen, in Canada and internationally.”

-“CTC provides us with the ideal platform to further accelerate our growth trajectory and also strengthen our Canadian presence,” says Paul Stoneham, CEO of Helly Hansen.
+“CTC provides us with the ideal platform to further accelerate our growth trajectory and also strengthen our Canadian presence,” said Paul Stoneham, CEO of Helly Hansen.
 “This is a great opportunity for Helly Hansen and our team.
 As a Canadian, I am particularly proud to say that Canadian Tire is the new home for Helly Hansen.”